How much money should I keep in my checking account?

 Once you’ve got enough money in your checking account, what should you do with any leftover funds?
 We’ve got a few suggestions:

 1. Put it in a high-yield savings account

-While some checking accounts offer interest on the balance, it’s not usually a very competitive rate.
-You’ll get the highest returns from a dedicated savings account, especially a high-yield savings account or MMA.
+While some checking accounts offer interest on the balance, it’s not usually a competitive rate.
+You’ll get the highest returns from a dedicated savings account, especially a high-yield savings account or money market account.